VirtuallyScott/magllama-backend/postgres/README.md

 - This approach ensures a full audit trail and supports regulatory compliance.
 - All application-level "delete" operations should use this soft-delete pattern.
 - Never use `DELETE FROM ...` in application code.
+- For extra safety, you can add a trigger to each table to prevent physical deletes (see above).